There are a lot of blogs out there on nootropics.

 Sometimes called Citicoline or Cognizin™, CDP-Choline is a cholinergic like Alpha-GPC.
 CDP-Choline readily crosses the blood-brain barrier.
 It spikes choline levels in the brain, which subsequently leads to significantly higher acetylcholine levels.
 As acetylcholine is the brain’s ‘executive neurotransmitter’ (sometimes called the learning neurotransmitter), having more of it is a very good way to boost all-round cognitive function.

 CDP-Choline’s effects usually register within 3 hours.
 Typical effects include sharpened focus, greater attention span, heightened attention to detail, and faster information processing.
 Users often report entering a ‘flow state’ while using Citicoline.
+Learn more on VAGA.

 A choline compound used to raise acetylcholine levels in the brain.
 Using analogues like this is more effective than taking regular choline, but less effective than Alpha-GPC or CDP-Choline.
 Larger doses are needed.
+Learn more on VAGARIGHTS.com.

 This compound is also naturally-occurring in the human brain.
 It is not a choline compound, as is sometimes reported.
 Rather, it prevents choline uptake by cells, raising acetylcholine levels as a result.
 An incredibly unreliable and unpredictable nootropic in my opinion.